JayTheYggdrasil/WebScraping/README.md

 # Scrape multiple pages in one go
 Page formats have to be the same
-Ability to stop after a certian number of pages
+Ability to stop after a certain number of pages
 Either a link to the next page present on the page or as part of a premade list of sites to scrape

 # Minimal effort to respond to a change in website format